 As part of your application you will be asked to produce a copy of your CPD record.
 Institute of Water members have exclusive access to our online CPD platform to support you in the recording and presenting of this, click here to find out more.

-Initial Registration Fees (covers registration to end of calendar year) for Registered Scientist (RSci) £20
+- Initial Registration Fees (covers registration until your next membership renewal date) for Registered Scientist (RSci) £20.70